technobird22/GeoViewer/README.md

 ## Output files
 **These can easily be changed**
+- Directory containing processed frames per day
+- One video animation **for each day**
 - Directory containing all processed frames
-- One video animation **for each day**
 - One video animation containing all processed frames

 ## System Requirements
 This script is relatively lightweight, using less than `200mb` of RAM and less than `20%` utilisation of my CPU (Quad core - 1.8GHZ) during testing.
 This may change as I add in more features, but it should stay relatively light.
-I have restricted the running speed of the program by having it pause after processing a certain number of frames (200 frames right now), which **can** be disabled.
+I have restricted the running speed of the program by having it pause after processing a certain number of frames (200 frames right now).
+This **can** be disabled.

+Here are some recommended specs for running GeoCapture:
 - Ram: `4Gb`
 - Disk Space: >`10Gb`
 - Processor: `1Ghz Dual Core` - (Anything built within the past 5 years for a laptop or desktop should work just fine)